jsmoriss/adobe-xmp-for-wp/README.md

 <li>Hierarchical Keywords</li>
 </ul>

-<p>The extracted XMP / IPTC data is <em>cached on disk</em> to improve performance and is refreshed if / when the original image is modified.</p>
+<p>The extracted XMP / IPTC data is cached on disk to improve performance and is refreshed if / when the original image is modified.</p>

 <p>You can use the plugin in one of two ways; calling a method in your theme template(s) or using the <code>[xmp]</code> shortcode in your content.</p>